Watergate Salad aka Pistachio Fluff

 Did you grow up eating a Watergate Salad?
-This recipe is truly a classic vintage recipe because it’s from my mom’s recipe card box.
-I’m pretty sure this Watergate salad recipe was passed around at church functions in the 1970s, particularly when people were part of potlucks.
+This is a classic vintage recipe from my mom’s recipe card box.
+I’m sure this Watergate salad recipe was passed around at church functions in the 1970s, mainly when people were part of potlucks.

 This Watergate Salad has pineapple, pistachio pudding, mini marshmallows, pecans, Cool Whip, and coconut.
-Then you top it off with a few more pecans and of course, Maraschino cherries are optional.
+Then you top it off with a few more pecans; of course, Maraschino cherries are optional.
 I like to use instant pudding mix since it’s so easy.

 It’s creamy, a little sweet, and a little bit tart at the same time.
-The reason I love this fruit salad is that I usually have the ingredients in my pantry and the Cool Whip in the freezer.
-I can make this delicious salad at the last minute and let it set up in the refrigerator before bringing it out to be served.
+I love this fruit salad because I usually have the ingredients in my pantry and the Cool Whip in the freezer.
+I can make this delicious salad at the last minute and set it up in the refrigerator before bringing it out to be served.

-What’s really great about this Watergate Salad is that you have most of these ingredients in your pantry and freezer.
-We can make this salad as a side dish for a party, church activity, or neighborhood get-together.
+What’s great about this Watergate Salad is that you have most of these ingredients in your pantry and freezer.
+This salad can be a side dish for a party, church activity, or neighborhood get-together.
 It can also be served as a dessert salad if you need something special to top off a meal.

-All you do is stir the ingredients together and refrigerate them for a few hours.
+All you do is stir the ingredients and refrigerate them for a few hours.
 You can sprinkle it with chopped pecans and garnish it with a few Maraschino cherries.
-You will love it!
+You’ll love it!

 Why We Love The Watergate Salad

-• During the summer we particularly love this salad since it helps cool us off, not only with the flavor but the temperature from the fridge.
+- We particularly love this salad during the summer since it helps cool us off with the flavor and the fridge’s temperature.

 Watergate Salad